broadinstitute/gnomad_methods/CONTRIBUTING.md

   The tag can be created using GitHub by [creating a GitHub Release with a new tag](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).

-  Or the tag can be created locally and pushed to GitHub using:
+  Alternatively, the tag can be created locally and pushed to GitHub using:

   ```
   git checkout main